Alaska Growers School: For Alaska Native-Owned Farms and Ranches

 In the Summer 2016 Alaska Growers School, you will:

 - Learn about important considerations for starting or expanding a farm or ranch.

 - Consider opportunities to improve food security in remote Alaska Native villages

 - Learn about business mapping and how to choose a business structure

 - Establish your vision, goals, values, and strengths.

 - Assess your resources, skills, and motivations for farming.

 - Understand and learn how to manage the risks of starting or expanding a farm in remote Alaska.

 - Learn about other training opportunities, technical assistance, and resources.

-- Connect and learn with other growers from all over Alaska.
+- Connect and learn with other Alaska Native and Native American growers.